AnthonyUrbina/final-project/README.md

 ## Stretch Features

 - User can view current score.
-- User can choose their avatar
+- User can choose their avatar.

 ## Preview